Cameo007/booksDB-server/README.md

-# Lesedatenbank - Managing read and unread books
+# booksDB - Managing read and unread books
-Repository for the Lesedatenbank server files.
-The android app's source code is available [here](https://github.com/Cameo007/Lesedatenbank-app/).
+Repository for the booksDB server files.
+The android app's source code is available [here](https://github.com/Cameo007/booksDB-app/).

 ## Requirements
-- A MySQL database named "Lesedatenbank"
+- A MySQL database named "booksDB"
 - [GuzzleHttp](https://github.com/guzzle/guzzle) installed via composer
-- [Parsedown](https://github.com/erusev/parsedown) installed via composer (for parsing documentation)

 ## Setup
-1. Insert the username & password of the MySQL user in the `lesedatenbank.php` and the `/api/lesedatenbank.php`
+1. Insert the username & password of the MySQL user in the `/api/bdb.php`

 ## Libraries

 ## License
 ```
-Lesedatenbank - Managing read and unread books
+booksDB - Managing read and unread books
 Copyright (C) 2022  Pascal Dietrich

 This library is free software; you can redistribute it and/or